BroadbandForum/usp-test/index.md

 <h4 id="test-metrics-65">Test Metrics</h4>
 <ol type="1">
 <li>The EUT sends a GetInstancesResp with one req_path_results elements containing a requested_path of Device.LocalAgent.Controller. and at least one cur_insts element.</li>
-<li>All instantiated_obj_path elements in the GetInstancesResp only contain Device.LocalAgent. instances.</li>
+<li>All instantiated_obj_path elements in the GetInstancesResp only contain Device.LocalAgent.Controller. instances.</li>
 </ol>
 <h3 id="getinstances-using-a-single-object-first_level_only-false">1.67 GetInstances using a single object, first_level_only false</h3>
 <h4 id="purpose-67">Purpose</h4>